RivkaAltshuler/BlockChain/README.md

 # BlockChain
-Implement a basic BlockChain for Medical Records with C#
+A basic BlockChain implemention for Medical Records with C#